Enegg/discord-ui-store/README.md

 discord-ui-store
 ================
-An extension library providing an alternative to `.ui.View`s.<br>
+An extension to disnake-like libraries providing an alternative to `.ui.View`s.
-Works with discord.py forks which support sending individual components.

 Key features
 ------------